 EXHIBIT 11-4: CSSR WORK-OUT AGREEMENT Date: Noncompliant Adult: Adult family member: Community Service & Self-Sufficiency Requirement (CSSR): Under Section 12 of the U.S. Housing Act, the (insert name of PHA) is required to enforce the community service and self-sufficiency requirement (CSSR).
 Under the CSSR, each nonexempt adult family member residing in public housing must perform 8 hours per month of community service or self sufficiency activities.
 Noncompliance: (insert name of PHA) has found that the nonexempt individual named above is in noncompliance with the CSSR.
 This work-out agreement is the PHA's written notification to you of this noncompliance.
 Our records show that for the most recent lease term you were required to perform hours of CSSR activities.
 However, there were hours of verified CSSR activities.
-Therefore, you are in noncompliance for hours. (insert name of PHA) will not renew the lease at the end of the current 12-month lease term unless the head of household and noncompliant adult sign a written work-out agreement with (insert name of PHA) or the family provides written assurance that is satisfactory to (insert name of PHA) explaining that the noncompliant adult no longer resides in the unit.
+Therefore, you are in noncompliance for (insert name of PHA) will not renew the lease at the end of the current 12-month lease term unless the head of household and noncompliant adult sign a written work-out agreement with (insert name of PHA) or the family provides written assurance that is satisfactory to (insert name of PHA) explaining that the noncompliant adult no longer resides in the unit.
 The regulations require that the work-out agreement include the means through which a noncompliant family member will comply with the CSSR requirement.
 [24 CFR 960.607(c), Notice PIH 2015-12].
 The terms of the CSSR work-out agreement are on the reverse side of this page.
-Enforcement: Should a family member refuse to sign this CSSR work-out agreement, or fail to comply with the terms of this CSSR work-out agreement, or fail to provide satisfactory written assurance that the noncompliant adult no longer resides in the unit, (insert name of month lease [24 CFR 966.53(c)].
+Enforcement: Should a family member refuse to sign this CSSR work-out agreement, or fail to comply with the terms of this CSSR work-out agreement, or fail to provide satisfactory written assurance that the noncompliant adult no longer resides in the unit, (insert name of PHA) is required to initiate termination of tenancy proceedings at the end of the current 12- month lease [24 CFR 966.53(c)].